hy-son/Simufact_ARC_reader/README.md

 - *load_csv("file.csv")*: Load the csv file in the *raw_data* variable.
 - *get_coordinate()*: Extract the coordinate from the *raw_data*
 - *get_point_cloud_data(display=True)*: Add features to the point of cloud.
 The *display* variable will define if the point cloud is show by default by ps.show().
-- *get_edge_index*: Generate the edges.
+- *get_edge_index*: Generate the edges index.
 This is using the connectivity matrix of Simufact, where each neighbours is made of 8 nodes.
+The edges index can be acceded through the variable `self.edge_index`
 - *display*: Generate the polyscope visualisation object

 ## Limitation